vtst/streamy-json-parser/README.md

 * Use the event tracking feature (`track_events` option) to listen for `set` or `end` events, and only modify values after those events have been emitted for the relevant path.

 In some cases, altering values can be useful for memory management, such as discarding sub-objects that are no longer needed.
 However, always ensure you do so safely, after the parser has finished processing those parts of the data.

-## TODOs

-* New features
-  * Function to report error locations in a human readable manner
-* Bug
-  * Correctly report location of literals